smarter-sh/community/contributors/guide/review-guidelines.md

 ## Additional Resources

-- [Keeping the Bar High - How to be a bad ass Code Reviewer, Tim Hockin] - A presentation by Tim from the Kubernetes Contributor Summit in San Diego.
+- [Keeping the Bar High - How to be a bad ass Code Reviewer, Tim Hockin] - A presentation by Tim from the Smarter Contributor Summit in San Diego.
 It is largely what this document is based off of.
-- [Kubernetes Code Reviewing with Tim Hockin] - Some notes and tips from Tim on how to effective at reviewing Kubernetes Code.
+- [Smarter Code Reviewing with Tim Hockin] - Some notes and tips from Tim on how to effective at reviewing Smarter Code.
-- [Live API Review, Jordan Liggitt] - A presentation by Jordan from the Kubernetes Contributor Summit in San Diego covering the sort of things they look for when performing an API review for a new feature.
+- [Live API Review, Jordan Liggitt] - A presentation by Jordan from the Smarter Contributor Summit in San Diego covering the sort of things they look for when performing an API review for a new feature.
 - [The Gentle Art of Patch Review, Sage Sharp] - A blog post from Sage Sharp on